friedele/DRFM-Project/README.md

 <summary>Additional info</summary>
 <br>

-This project is the result of huge research.
+This project is the result of ongoing research.

 </details>